NgoieMutomboElodie/NgoieMutomboElodie/README.md

 - 👋 Hi, I’m @NgoieMutomboElodie
 - 👀 I’m interested in Datascience, Artificial Intelligence, Software Engineering, Java, Python Progrmming, and web development preferrably in the backend.
 - 🌱 I’m currently a Postgraduate student completing a Bachelor of Science Honours in Computer Science at the University of Pretoria
-- 💞️ I’m looking to collaborate on Data science and Software Engineering (Software Development).
+- 💞️ I’m looking to collaborate on Data science and Software Engineering (Software Development) projects.
 - 📫 Here is my LinkedIn https://www.linkedin.com/feed/

 <!---